MAFA Constitution – 2020

 - All playoff games must be played head to head.
 Substitute coaches will not be allowed except for extraordinary situations approved by the Commissioner.
 The home team will provide a write-up to the league, regardless of which team won the game.

 - An annual draft of all rookies and free agents who are rated by Action!
-PC Football will take place each year, usually on the first Saturday of August.
+PC Football will take place each year, on the first Saturday of August in even years, and the second Saturday of August in odd years.
 This draft will consist of 8 rounds.

 - A lottery will be held following the league championship to determine draft order for the first four picks of the first round.
 The lottery will be determined using a confirmable source, such as a published lottery result as the basis for determining the draft order.
 Team that failed to make the playoffs and finished below .500 will participate in the lottery.
 The lottery will be conducted as follows: